prontoponcho/TriviaMaze/README.md

 # TriviaMaze
-##Group Project from CSCD350 Software Engineering
+##Software Engineering Course group project
-We made a game where a character progresses through a maze by answering movie trivia, collecting keys, and unlocking doors.
-I implemented the SQLite database that stores the trivia as well as the maze generation code.
-At this point I was still very new to programming and group projects, so please excuse any oddities =)
+We developed a game where a character progresses through a maze by answering movie trivia, collecting keys, and unlocking doors.
+Our goals were to implement a fullstack application using design patterns (described in the UML Diagrams folder), version control, and agile methods.
+My contributions where a SQLite database that stores the trivia as well as the maze generation code.